 It is best to transcribe a focus with its original content intact.
 However, at times you might prefer to clean up mispronounced words, profanities, and swear words.
 However, this should be done with the consensus of the research team.
 There may also be situations where you may be unsure about the accuracy of a participant’s statement.
 You can put the concerned statement within square brackets and add a timestamp to it for later verification in these situations.

 Timestamps can simplify the transcription process and are essential to the transcript.
 In case parts of the transcript need further revisions, analysis, or proofreading, or if the transcript contains inaudible words, timestamps make it easier to locate them.
 Timestamps also help your market research team track the conversation.
 Generally, professional transcription services add timestamps to a transcript to simplify the process of finding specific sections within the focus group audio/ video recording.

 There’s a good chance that the participants of a focus group discussion might speak incorrectly.
 However, to maintain the integrity and effectiveness of the entire process, it is best to transcribe the statements made by the participants as accurately as possible.
 Proofreading is the last step of transcribing a focus group discussion.
 For best results and to ensure optimum quality control, you should review the transcript twice.
 Once that is done, you can analyze any sections of the transcripts using the timestamps to review garbled or inaudible speech, verify any crosstalk, and review any other areas as per requirement.

 Transcribing a focus group discussion needs a lot of time and effort and requires professional expertise.
 It is best to have a reliable and professional focus group transcription services tackle transcribing these discussions in such a situation.

-GMR Transcription has a dedicated and experienced team of focus group transcription experts.
+GMR Transcription Services, Inc. has a dedicated and experienced team of focus group transcription experts.
 We provide the best-in-class focus group transcription services at affordable rates with a fast turnaround time.
 Contact us to get the most accurate focused group transcripts.